Closing the gender gap

 *Data on business graduates are based on surveys of AACSB member schools worldwide.

 The numbers show that women are still a minority among business school students, faculty, and administrators.
-But those numbers only scratch the surface of a deeper problem—that business schools promote an ecosystem in which administrators, faculty, case study protagonists, guest speakers, and even textbook authors are predominantly male, says Dianne Bevelander, professor of management education at the Rotterdam School of Management at Erasmus University in the Netherlands.
+But those numbers only scratch the surface of a deeper problem—that business schools promote an ecosystem in which administrators, faculty, case study protagonists, guest speakers, and even textbook authors are predominantly male, says Dianne Bevelander, professor of management education at Rotterdam School of Management, Erasmus University in the Netherlands.
 “Students get the impression that intellect and leadership are male-driven,” she holds.

 While women make up 40 percent of the students at RSM, only a quarter of its faculty are female, of which only 10 percent are full professors, says Bevelander.
 In addition, “women constitute 77 percent of administrative personnel, but senior administration remains largely Dutch male.”

 To address the disparity, last September the university opened the Erasmus Centre for Women and Organisations (ECWO) as part of a university-wide effort to bring more women into academic leadership positions.
 That effort has been driven largely by Pauline van der Meer Mohr, Erasmus University’s president.
 “Since her appointment we now have the first female dean of the Erasmus School of Law, and the pipeline of female academics and researchers has significantly improved,” says Bevelander, the ECWO’s executive director.